-If you keep your notepads in a drawer in the office, but find yourself writing a lot of things down when you’re in the kitchen, rather than risking the notepads getting left in the kitchen when you’re done with them rather than returning them to the office, create some space with a drawer organizer in your kitchen to keep a couple notepads on hand.
+If you keep your notepads in a drawer in the office but find yourself writing a lot of things down when you’re in the kitchen, make things easier for yourself by creating some space with a drawer organizer in your kitchen to keep a couple notepads on hand.

 6. ORGANIZE YOUR CLOSETS AND CUPBOARDS IN AN EFFECTIVE WAY

-When it comes to closets and cupboards, I know firsthand how easy it is to just throw stuff in there without thinking twice about where it’s going.
+When it comes to closets and cupboards, I know firsthand how easy it is to just throw stuff in there without thinking twice about the mess that’s starting.